 The unit is a medium-speed, 16-cylinder four-stroke, direct injection engine developing 2,700bhp at its maximum speed of 850rpm.
 The cylinders have a 10 inch diameter and a 12 inch stroke.
 They are arranged in a V-formation, with the twin banks of cylinders driving a common crankshaft.
 For each set of four cylinders there is a separate turbocharger and charge cooler.

-Photographs of Class 50 power unit number IH6937, now fitted to 50026 Indomitable, appear courtesy of Darryl Tebbs.
+Photographs of power units IH6937 and IH6946 appear courtesy of Darryl Tebbs.